The common, the uncommon and the not so obvious…

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.
 Tell your healthcare provider about all of your known allergies.
 If you have certain medical conditions, or take certain medicines, your condition may get worse, or you may have longer lasting side effects when you use your EPIPEN or EPIPEN JR auto-injector.

 Especially tell your healthcare provider if you take certain asthma medicines.
 EPIPEN and EPIPEN JR and other medicines may affect the way other medicines work.
-Other medicines my affect how EPIPEN and EPIPEN JR auto-injector works.
+Other medicines may affect how EPIPEN and EPIPEN JR auto-injector works.

 EPIPEN or EPIPEN JR auto-injector should be injected into the middle of your outer thigh (upper leg), through clothing if necessary.
 Do not inject into your veins, buttocks, fingers, toes, hands or feet.
 It is very important that you hold the EPIPEN or EPIPEN JR auto-injector down firmly on the middle of the outer thigh (upper leg) for at least 3 full seconds.
 If you do not hold it in place long enough, the EPIPEN or EPIPEN JR auto-injector might not have time to deliver the correct dose of medicine.
 If you accidentally inject EPIPEN or EPIPEN JR auto-injectors into any place other than the middle of your outer thigh, go to the nearest emergency room right away.
 If you inject a young child, hold their leg firmly in place before and during the 3 second injection to prevent injuries.